victorbofill/busmall/user_stories.md

 As a market researcher, I want a settings page to adjust the number of images shown (2-5) and the number of rounds (5-20).
 As a market researcher, I want to control the experiment by disallowing an image to show twice in a row.<br/>
 As a market researcher, I want to see the most recent survey results as well as the total.<br/>
+As a market researcher, I want to be able to manually reset all data.<br/>

 ### Goals to be written as user stories